Akhal-Teke: Characteristics

 The Akhal-Teke has a refined head with predominantly a straight or slightly convex profile, and long ears.
 It can also have almond-shaped or "hooded" eyes.
 The mane and tail are usually sparse.
 The long back is lightly muscled, and is coupled to a flat croup and long, upright neck.
 The Akhal-Teke possess sloping shoulders and thin skin.

 The breed is tough and resilient, having adapted to the harshness of Turkmenistan lands, where horses must live without much food or water.
 This has also made the horses good for sport.
 The breed is known for its endurance, as shown in 1935 when a group of Turkmen riders rode the 2500 mi from Ashgabat to Moscow in 84 days, including a three-day crossing of 235 mi of desert without water.
 The Akhal-Teke is also known for its form and grace as a show jumper.

 The quality of the Akhal-Teke horses are determined by the studbook manager.
 Depending on type, conformation, pedigree, quality of offspring and achievement in sport, the horses are designated as either Elite or Class I or Class II.
-There are usually 2 annual grading events in Moscow, Russia called the "International Sport Meeting and World Championship “Heavenly Argamak” and "Golden Akhal-Teke Cup Shael" where breeders present their best horses to a group of judges.
+There are usually 2 annual grading events in Moscow, Russia called the "International Sport Meeting and World Championship", "Heavenly Argamak", and "Golden Akhal-Teke Cup Shael", where breeders present their best horses to a group of judges.
 At the World Championship, a group of judges evaluates the horses in age and gender categories as well as in various sport disciplines and a halter class.

 Uses

-The Akhal-Teke, due to its natural athleticism, can be a sport horse, good at dressage, show jumping, eventing, racing, and endurance riding.
+The Akhal-Teke, due to its natural athleticism, can be an excellent sport horse.
+They are good at dressage, show jumping, eventing, racing, and endurance riding.
 A noted example was the Akhal-Teke stallion, Absent, who won the Grand Prix de Dressage at the 1960 Summer Olympics in Rome, while being ridden by Sergei Filatov.
 He went again with Filatov to win the bronze individual medal in Tokyo in the 1964 Summer Olympics, and won the Soviet team gold medal under Ivan Kalita at the 1968 Summer Olympics in Mexico City.
 However, by today's studbook standards he wouldn't be admitted as Akhal-Teke, owing to the Thoroughbred ancestry of his dam Bakkara.

 In 2009, an Akhal-Teke named Almila carried the French poet Laurence Bougault on a trek alone from Isfahan in Iran to Paris by way of Turkey, Greece and Italy.
 Her trip covered 6,500 kilometres (4,000 mi) in less than six months.